-A Guide with Tips for Creating Your Personal Vision Quest
+Create Your Personal Vision Quest

 When I was in my 20’s, I fell in love with someone who wasn’t my husband.
 Someone likewise married, and who also happened to be my boss at a job I truly loved.
 I lived in a small town (tiny, really), and knew that nothing good could come from my situation.
 I needed to make hard decisions, and I felt too overwhelmed by my own fears and desires to put any faith in my instincts.
 I knew I needed distance from my predicament.
 Time and space to find my center again; to find myself.
 Something like a vision quest.

 I needed to do something drastic, and fast, or everything felt like it might begin imploding around me.